-3. The Committee welcomes:

-(a) The adoption of the Sex Discrimination (Amendment) Ordinance 2021;

-(b) The adoption of the Discrimination Legislation (Miscellaneous Amendments) Ordinance 2020;

-(c) The establishment of a Commission on Children in 2018 to formulate longterm targets and strategic directions concerning the holistic development and important growth stages of children;

-- (d) The introduction of statutory paternity leave in 2015; - (e) The launch of the Unified Screening Mechanism in 2014.
+- 3. The Committee welcomes: - (a) The adoption of the Sex Discrimination (Amendment) Ordinance 2021; - (b) The adoption of the Discrimination Legislation (Miscellaneous Amendments) Ordinance 2020; - (c) The establishment in 2018 of the Commission on Children to formulate longterm targets and strategic directions concerning the holistic development and important growth stages of children; - (d) The introduction in 2015 of statutory paternity leave; - (e) The launch in 2014 of the Unified Screening Mechanism.

-^{} Adopted by the Committee at its 135th session (27 June to 27 July 2022).
+^{} Adopted by the Committee at its 135th session (27 June-27 July 2022).